 However, USDC is backed by reputable companies.
 Add to that Grant Thornton’s monthly audits.
 These factors confer a lot of credibility on USDC and make it more reliable than other fiat-backed stablecoins like Tether.

 There is also an interest rate risk that accompanies USDT deposits.
 As it becomes more widely accepted, the rates may wither.
-However, the rates will still be much more attractive than what investors receive from the bank or other traditional channels.
+However, the rates of return will still be much more attractive than what investors receive from the bank or other traditional channels.

 Finally, there’s also a risk of the wallet being hacked.
 However, this is a risk that investors can avoid by using a cold wallet.
 It’s preferable to store keys on a computer or storage device that is never connected to the internet.